eshwen/SVJ_production/README.md

 - Finish writing Python version of scripts and tidy up.
 - Sometimes there are issues when hadding the component miniAODs.
 Need to fix that.
 - Port hard scatter/matrix element calculations to MadGraph, and then shower with Pythia.
+- At Imperial, need to source CMSSW in /vols/build/ as ownership isn't preserved for CMSSW files when done in /home/hep/.